-CHEMICAL SELECTION DECISIONS FOR SPINDLE PICKER HARVESTED COTTON

-For high yielding picker-type varieties, spindle picking may be a good option for some producers.
-Some recently conducted trials indicate that micronaire values of harvested lint may be increased by about 0.3 units when spindle picked versus stripper harvested.
+CHEMICAL SELECTION DECISIONS FOR SPINDLE PICKER HARVESTED COTTON be increased by about 0.3 units when spindle picked versus stripper harvested.
 Harvest efficiency may be somewhat lower with spindle picking, but many fiber properties and gin turnout are generally improved when harvested in a timely manner.
 Seedcotton remaining in the field after spindle picker harvesting is generally of poor quality, including low micronaire.
 Selecting harvest aid chemicals for picker harvesting is similar to selecting for stripper harvest in higher yielding cotton.
 Differences, however, do exist.
-These differences include the reduced necessity to remove all green leaves from the plant and elimination of the need for sequential applications of paraquat for crop conditioning.
+These differences include the reduced necessity to remove all green leaves from the plant and elimination of the need for sequential applications of paraguat for crop conditioning.
 Furthermore, some immature unopened bolls may not be a concern, as these bolls will most likely not make it to the harvester basket and those that do could contribute to lower micronaire.
 When spindle picking high yielding cotton, greater expense for harvest aids can be justified with greater returns.
 Rapid boll opening and defoliation are the objectives when considering harvest aid chemicals for spindle picking.
-This will allow quicker harvesting with reduced risk from High Plains meteorological events.
-Tank mixes of ethephon (including enhanced ethephon products such as Finish 6 Pro and FirstPick) and defoliants (such as Def or Ginstar) are effective in higher yielding cotton to hasten boll opening and drop leaves.
+This will allow guicker harvesting with reduced risk from High Plains meteorological events.
+Tank mixes of ethephon (including enhanced ethephon products such as Finish 6 Pro and FirstPick) and defoliants (such as Folex or Ginstar) are effective in higher yielding cotton to hasten boll opening and drop leaves.